smehner1/mini-ipd/README.md

 }
 ```

+It's important to note that the results we present in the paper are derived from the system in operation at an ISP.
+All the results are based on operational data, which we cannot share.

+Yet, we want to enable every interested researcher to experiment with the presented Ingress Point Detection approach.
+To do this, we have implemented Mini-IPD, which emulates an ISP with connected networks (CDNs, etc.).
+Since this requires running multiple ASes, generating and capturing traffic, and running IPD, it results in a rather complex software stack that requires notable hardware resources (e.g., a server with 100G of memory) and several hours for setup and startup.
+While the artifacts may not be used to reproduce the plots in the paper, they serve a crucial purpose in enabling the emulation of an ISP and experimentation with the published algorithm.
+The ability to configure traffic generation and experiment scenarios, as detailed in Section 4.

+With this release, we want to foster experimentation with our approach and to enable future research on ISP traffic management and measurement.

+We further note that the results presented
 ## Contacts
 Stefan Mehner <uk101435 [at] uni-kassel . de> \
 Oliver Hohlfeld <oliver . hohlfeld [at] uni-kassel . de> \